City of Westminster Cemetery, Hanwell: War graves

 There are 84 graves administered by the Commonwealth War Graves Commission – 55 from World War I and 29 from World War II – located throughout the cemetery.
 There is also a Royal British Legion memorial cross in the centre of the cemetery.

 A number of people killed during World War II in air raids were buried temporarily during the conflict, and then reburied afterwards.
 200 residents of the City of Westminster are remembered on the civilian memorial, located near the centre of the grounds.
 Unveiled in 1950, it houses the grave of popular singer Al Bowlly, who was killed at his flat in Jermyn Street during an air raid on 17 April 1941.

 Transport links

 The cemetery is well connected to London's transport network, with buses E3, E8, 83 and 207 stopping outside.
 The nearest London Underground stations are Ealing Broadway, Acton Town and Boston Manor.
-TfL Rail services stop at Hanwell station from London Paddington.
+Elizabeth line services stop at Hanwell station, offering services to Heathrow Airport and Reading, and to Abbey Wood and Shenfield via London Paddington.